alexeyinkin/eb-1a/README.md

 ![](1-process/media/358_green-card-front.jpg)

-*(This immigrant visa is the legal equivalent of a green card while I'm waiting for the green card to arrive by mail in a few months).*

 This is the most complete and detailed free instruction on this program you will find online.
 It includes my complete petition with only a few private things blacked out, every form I filled out, and every piece of interaction with each of the United States bodies I went through.